scala/docs.scala-lang/_overviews/scala3-book/scala-for-java-devs.md

 ## OOP style classes and methods

 This section provides comparisons of features related to OOP-style classes and methods.

-First, these are comments in the two languages:
+### Comments:

 <table>
   <tbody>